BaiqingL/CyberPatriotScripts/README.md

 Install and revise current sources.
 Search for viruses and install Anti-virus definitions via 3-rd party applications.
 Caution, may break some things because... linux
+Linux currently not working with only offline files updated